 - 3x points on Travel after the $300 Annual Travel Credit

 Best Ways To Earn Alaska Airlines Miles

-If you’re looking to earn Mileage Plan miles so that you can redeem on their great airline partners, consider the Alaska Airlines Visa® Credit Card (review) and Alaska Airlines Visa® Business Credit Card (review).
-These cards offer valuable long term perks for Alaska frequent flyers, like a first checked bag free, discounted access to Alaska Lounges, savings on inflight purchases, and more.
+If you’re looking to earn Mileage Plan miles so that you can redeem on their great airline partners, consider the Alaska Airlines Visa® Credit Card (review) and Alaska Airlines Visa® Business card (review).
+These cards offer valuable long-term perks for Alaska frequent flyers, like a first checked bag free, savings on inflight purchases, and more.

 It seems like Alaska Mileage Plan is in the process of adding all Singapore Airlines award availability.
 So far awards are available in economy and business class between the US and Asia, and also within Asia.
 There are even some first-class awards within Asia.

 If anyone comes across other regions that are also bookable, please let me know.